brockttaylor/Projects/Cyber_Spinner/README.md

 The design focused on allowing kids to create equations that they could solve.

-For more information, read Report.pdf
+For more information, read Report.pdf.

 The final drawing packet is under Final_Drawing.pdf